-Council has previously resolved that public hospitals shall have their combined Sewerage Usage and Liquid Trade Waste Charges discounted by 50%.
+Council resolved in 1993 that the then existing public hospitals shall have their combined Sewerage Usage and Liquid Trade Waste Charges discounted by 50%.

 Unpaid accounts are subject to interest charges calculated from the due date.

 Special charges may be levied.